What is the difference between the available formats of The Norton Anthology of English Literature?

 The Norton Anthology of English Literature is packaged in a number of ways and this can be somewhat confusing.
 It comes in:

-- In two large volumes which Norton calls 1 and 2.
+- two large volumes which Norton calls 1 and 2.

-- In two packages of volumes (A-C and D-F).
+- two packages of volumes (A-C and D-F).

-- Volumes 1 and 2 are 6cm thick and are very heavy to carry around;
+- Volumes 1 and 2 are 6cm thick and are heavy to carry around;

 - Buying each of the six volumes separately is much more expensive, but might be a good idea for visiting students taking only one course;

 - The two package version is the most convenient for students taking the full English BA course and it is pictured here.